microsoft/sample-app-aoai-chatGPT/README.md

 - `AZURE_COSMOSDB_ACCOUNT_KEY`

 As above, start the app with `start.cmd`, then visit the local running app at http://127.0.0.1:50505.
 Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.

-#### Local Setup: Enable Message Feedback
-To enable message feedback, you will need to set up CosmosDB resources.
-Then specify these additional environment variable:

-/.env
-- `AZURE_COSMOSDB_ENABLE_FEEDBACK=True`

 #### Deploy with the Azure CLI
 **NOTE**: If you've made code changes, be sure to **build the app code** with `start.cmd` or `start.sh` before you deploy, otherwise your changes will not be picked up.
 If you've updated any files in the `frontend` folder, make sure you see updates to the files in the `static` folder before you deploy.